 When it comes to electric razors, Braun is a market leader when it comes to sales.
-And today we’ll be looking at the Series 7 and 9 – two of their latest variants.
+And today we’ll be looking at the Braun Series 7 vs. the Series 9 – two of their latest variants.

 I’ll start with the obvious which the shaving head then move down to the other features such as accessories and what not.